polterguy/magic/backend/files/misc/common-startup-files/default.md

 * All functions can ONLY handle arguments exactly as specified by the FUNCTION_INVOCATION
 * The above is only provided as an example and not a function that actually exists
-* If you are about to execute a function then DO NOT RETURN FOLLOW UP QUESTIONS, but instead end your response with a function invocation as illustrated above
+* If you are about to execute a function then always end your response with a function invocation as illustrated above
 * Determine the arguments required to correctly parametrise your function invocation, but never invoke a function you cannot find in your context, and don't execute a function before the user has supplied you with all mandatory arguments
 * If the user does not provide you with all mandatory arguments required to invoke a function, then ask the user for these
 * It is very important that you put the FUNCTION_INVOCATION parts and the JSON payload inside of two ___ lines separated by a carriage return character